Paul Kearney: Bibliography

-The series was dropped by the original publisher after the second book was published.
-In 2011 the series was picked up by Solaris, who were due to publish the completed series as an omnibus in 2012 but this was delayed indefinitely due to legal issues with the American publisher.
-However, due to the US publishers never releasing the rights for the final book, Solaris were unable to publish any of them.
+The series was dropped by the original publisher Bantam after the second book was published.
+In 2011 the series was picked up by Solaris, who were due to publish the completed series as an omnibus in 2012 but this was delayed indefinitely due to legal issues: while Bantam UK agreed to release the rights, as of 2016 Bantam Spectra in the US retains the rights, preventing Solaris from publishing any of the books in the series.